python/cpython/Doc/library/os.rst

    If *initial* is less than zero, it raises :class:`OSError` with ``errno`` set to :const:`errno.EINVAL`

-   By default timer will fire when *initial* seconds have elapsed.
+   By default the timer will fire when *initial* seconds have elapsed.
    (If *initial* is zero, timer will fire immediately.)

    However, if the :const:`TFD_TIMER_ABSTIME` flag is set,